skienzmatishun/rippreport/content/p/boiling-frog/index.md

 - freaky-friday
 authors:
 - ripp-report
-alttags: A frog sits on a pot handle, illustrating the boiling frog fable about gradual unnoticed danger
+alttags: A small brown frog sits on a metal pot handle, with the blurred interior of the cooking vessel in the background
 related_articles:
 - slug: going-down
   title: GOING DOWN